zeromq/pyzmq/docs/source/eventloop.rst

     loop.start()

 on_recv can also take a `copy` flag, just like :meth:`.Socket.recv`.
-If `copy=False`, then callbacks registered with on_recv will receive tracked Message objects instead of bytes.
+If `copy=False`, then callbacks registered with on_recv will receive tracked :class:`.Message` objects instead of bytes.

 :meth:`flush`
 -------------